microsoft/DirectXTK/Readme.txt

                               VertexPositionNormalTexture::InputElementCount,
                               shaderByteCode, byteCodeLength,
                               pInputLayout);
+Coordinate systems:

+    The built-in effects work equally well for both right-handed and left-handed coordinate systems.
+The one difference is that the fog settings start & end for left-handed coordinate systems need to be negated (i.e. SetFogStart(6), SetFogEnd(8) for right-handed coordinates becomes SetFogStart(-6), SetFogEnd(-8) for left-handed coordinates).

 Threading model:
     Creation is fully asynchronous, so you can instantiate multiple effect instances at the same time on different threads.
 Each instance only supports drawing from one thread at a time, but you can simultaneously draw